SSWConsulting/SSW.Rules.Content/rules/show-certification-award/rule.md

 Certification Reward is a special category of leave granted to employees as a form of recognition for their effort and time invested in completing Microsoft certifications.
 Here's how it works:

-1. **Award Criteria:** Employees become eligible for a Certification Reward upon successfully completing a Microsoft certification.
+1. **Award Criteria:** Employees become eligible for a Certification Reward upon successfully completing a Microsoft certification
-2. **Visibility and Tracking:** A distinct leave category should be used within your accounting system specifically for Certification Reward.
+2. **Visibility and Tracking:** A distinct leave category should be used within your accounting system specifically for Certification Reward

 ### Not a Fairwork Mandate